dukang4655/dukang.github.io/Biography/Biography.md

 author_profile: true

 ---
 When I was a junior student, I was particular interested in mathematical modeling and solving algorithmic problems.
-But I'm aware that I'm not a typical Chinese genius Olympic medalist of science and I didn't enter a highly ranked university, maybe I will never make real contribution to the field I'm intersted in.
-But now, it seems I have got some clues —— to be a medical imaging scientist.
+But I'm aware that I'm not a typical Chinese genius Olympic medalist of science and most importantly, I didn't enter a highly ranked university, maybe I will never make real contribution to the field I'm intersted in.
+But four year later, it seems I had found the right path —— to be a medical imaging scientist.

 My first acquaintance with medical imaging was in National Undergraduate Mathematical Contest in Modeling, 2017.
 It was a problem about solving CT reconstruction using Radon Transform.
 I realized was so cool to perform such a great method/model to visualize human tissues for doctors.
 And I got First Prize for my modeling thesis, which motivated me greatly to join SIPL and Philips Healthcare later.